elpaisa/etspersist/README.md

 [Build Status / link to build job](#)

-# db_flagship
+# etspersist

-Erlang OTP19 Mysql Connection manager with a self managed pool
+Erlang OTP19 ETS Persistence module

 ## Overview

-This module allows to reuse connections to mysql using worker names.
+This module keeps the state of ETS tables and allows to manage data from it.

 Please see project definition [documentation][api-documentation]

 ## Ownership

-db_flagship is owned by the [elpaisa][email].
+etspersist is owned by the [elpaisa][email].
 Feel free to [email me][email]."

-## Dependencies

-This service depends on Mysql OTP

-## How to consume db_flagship

 ## How to contribute